jamesshore/quixote/src/descriptors/README.md

 ## Expose with a property

-For a descriptor to be accessible by users, it must be returned from a property on `QElement` or another descriptor.
+For a descriptor to be accessible by users, it must be exposed with a property on `QElement` or another object.

 For our `BackgroundColor` example, we'll add a `QElement.backgroundColor` property.
 The tests and code are simple because the heavy lifting is done in the descriptor.